demian-darius/chess-game/README.md

 For my bachelor's project I always knew I wanted to make a game.
 I pondered many ideas but ultimately decided to create a 3D chess game because coding it seemed really easy at first but it turned out to be much more challenging than anticipated.
 # Built With
 - Godot Engine
+# Getting Started
+Simply select a white piece or black piece when it's their respective turns and the chess piece will change color signaling it's been selected.
+It's color will change and all it's possible moves will be highlighted, simply select the spot you wish to move the piece to.
+If something goes wrong you can always press the "R" key to restart the piece selection process
 # Usage
 It should be used to play fun matches of chess <br/>
 <br/>